 - ACT - The American College Test (ACT) is a college placement test.

 - PERT - The Postsecondary Education Readiness Test (PERT) is used to assess college readiness.

 - Industry Certification Testing - Industry certification tests are based on national standards established by industry and measure skill proficiency recognized by the labor market and industry trends.

-All testing results are available to parents.
+All testing results are available to parents in the Family Access Portal.
 School counselors can provide more information.

 400.25 — FSA (Florida Standard Assessments)